Skip to content

 Calculate Resolution Scaling for Images and Video

 Our resolution scale calculator helps you determine output dimensions when scaling images or video by a specific percentage or factor.
-Whether you're downsizing 4K footage for web delivery or upscaling content for larger displays, accurate scaling calculations ensure proper aspect ratio preservation.
+Whether you're downsizing 4K footage for web delivery or upscaling content for larger displays, accurate scaling calculations ensure proportions are preserved correctly.
+Use the tool to calculate aspect ratio before cropping or resizing to ensure the output matches your platform's requirements.

 Resolution scaling is essential for video editing, image processing, and content optimization.
 Understanding how scaling affects pixel counts helps you choose appropriate export settings and predict file sizes.